AEllisNOLA/Expensify_App-Complete_React_Developer_Course/NOTES.md

 - 2) Do not change state or action.
 Just read off both the state and action and return an object that has the new state.

-## 10.92 - Working with Multiple Reducers
+## 10.97 - Sorting with Redux
+- You can use sort() method, but for complex items like objects, you need to create a compare function as an argument.